aseveritt/scBAMpler/README.md

 * `--outdir`
     - Directory where output file will be saved.
 * `--peak_length`
-    - Length to which all peaks will be standardized.
+    - Length to standardize all peaks to.
 * `--txdb`
     - TxDb package used to get chromosome lengths.
       Default: `TxDb.Hsapiens.UCSC.hg38.knownGene`